Can Eating 30 Plants A Week Help With Weight Loss?

 ARE THERE NEGATIVES TO EATING TOO MANY VEGETABLES?

-For individuals with specific digestive conditions like irritable bowel syndrome (IBS), certain vegetables high in fermentable carbohydrates (FODMAPs) may exacerbate symptoms like bloating and gas.
+For individuals with digestive conditions like irritable bowel syndrome (IBS), certain vegetables high in fermentable carbohydrates (FODMAPs) may exacerbate symptoms like bloating and gas.
+If you’re prone to gut issues, we recommend undertaking a comprehensive test to establish and address the root cause.

 Consuming a diet that focuses solely on vegetables can lead to nutrient deficiencies.
 Vegetables alone won’t provide all essential nutrients in optimal amounts.
 While vegetables are a key part of a balanced diet for most people, it’s important to understand how to structure a balanced meal.

-HOW CAN YOU GET MORE VEGETABLES INTO YOUR DIET?
+HOW CAN YOU GET MORE PLANTS INTO YOUR DIET?

-One of the best ways to stay consistent with eating more vegetables is to find ways to make them taste good.
+One of the best ways to stay consistent with eating more vegetables is to make them taste good.
 Try flavour-rich Mediterranean dishes like ratatouille and caponata.
 Stews and curries with plenty of vegetables in work well.
-Try eating a small salad or vegetable soup as a starter at the beginning of your dinner to up your intake.
+Try eating a small salad or vegetable soup as a starter at the beginning of your dinner.
 You can even add neutral tasting vegetables like cauliflower or courgette to a smoothie.
 It might sound strange but you can’t taste them.

 If you’re aware you could benefit from getting more vegetables into your diet, here’s a challenge.
 Each day for the next week, at every lunch and dinnertime, ask yourself this: how can I get one more plant food into this meal?
 If you’re eating out, order a vegetable side dish.
 If you’re packing lunch to take to work, add in some cherry tomatoes or chop up vegetable crudités.
-If you’re heating up soup, top it with some fresh herbs.
+Heating up soup?
+Top it with some fresh herbs.
 Aim to do this for just a week and see how you get on.
 You may well come up with some ideas that stick for good.

-If you’re keen to try the 30 plants a week challenge here is a link to a practical worksheet you can use as a guide.
+Are you keen to try the 30 plants a week challenge?
+Here is a link to a practical worksheet you can use as a guide.

 WORK WITH US